 Programme Planning Groups (PPGs) are the means by which Scientific Research Programmes (SRPs) are developed and proposed, through wide consultation with the community.
 SRPs address major, priority, scientific issues of global or fundamental importance, at the cutting edge of the science, requiring substantial fieldwork and/or observations in the Antarctic.
 For information on the procedure to establish a new Scientific Research Programme, please see pdf the SRP Guidelines document (121 KB) .
+Details of the process for establishing the current suite of SRPs in 2012 can be found on the archived SCAR website.

 Three PPGs were proposed and approved at the XXXV SCAR Delegates Meeting in June 2018.